dezeroku/serverless-scheduler/README.md

 Each group has its own terraform "blocks", that define parts of the infra.
 The are multiple blocks per group, as terraform handles both the core infra (e.g. `items-infra`), but also code deployments (e.g. `items-front-upload`).

-Situation is a bit messed up at the moment, but for `items`:
+Situation is a bit complicated at the moment, but for `items`:

 1. There is terraform module for deploying core infra (needs to be run on init)
 2. There is terraform module for uploading front files (needs to be run when front changes)